-B. System Architecture
+3.3.
+System Architecture

 Supero consists of a number of wireless sensors distributed in the home being monitored, a smart meter, and a base station for receiving information from the sensors and the smart meter.
-Commercial off-the-shelf smart meters (e.g., TED [15]) can be easily installed in the main circuit panel.
-Moreover, as smart grids gain adoption, smart meters will become default devices in households.
-In our work, we make use of light and acoustic sensors only.
-Our decision is motivated by a survey result that, among non-heating appliances, more than 90% of electricity is consumed by those that emit light and acoustic signals [16].
-We note, however, that other sensing modalities (e.g., magnetic) can be easily incorporated into Supero.
+In this work, we only consider light and acoustic sensors while other sensing modalities such as infrared can be easily incorporated by Supero.
 Fig. 1 illustrates the two-tiered architecture of Supero.
 In the first tier, sensors sample signals and detect events that are possibly caused by switching appliances on/off.
 On the detection of an event, a sensor extracts various features of the event and sends an event message to the base station.
-Further details of the first tier will be presented in Section IV.
-When Supero is requested to generate a power usage report, the base station executes the following second-tier algorithms based on the collected data and the prior information input by the user.
-Multi-modal data correlation: The base station correlates sensor events and power readings to differentiate between true appliance events and false alarms unrelated to power consumption.
-(Section IV-D)
+Further details of the first tier will be presented in Section 4.
+The base station provides a graphic configuration interface that allows user to input prior information such as sensor-appliance distances and appliances' rated powers.
+Based on the collected data and the prior information input by the user, the base station executes the following second-tier algorithms periodically (e.g., every week) or upon an electricity usage report request:

+Multi-modal data correlation.
+The base station correlates sensor events and power readings to differentiate between true appliance events and false alarms unrelated to power consumption.
+(Section 4.4)